zhang-mickey/computational-geometry/README.md

 O(n) for kd-trees to O(nlogn) for range trees.

-**Describe algorithms to insert and detele points from a kd-tree.In your algorithm you do not need to take care of rebalancing the structure**
+**5.2 Describe algorithms to insert and detele points from a kd-tree.In your algorithm you do not need to take care of rebalancing the structure**

 For insertion,start at the root and compare the point's coordinate in the current splitting dimension.
 If it's less than the node's value, go left; otherwise, go right.
 Continue this recursively until  finding a null spot where you can add the new node.